 I’ve found the book useful in trying to decide when to give a town its more modern name or its Anglo-Saxon name in the text of my novel.
 Only recently did I think to consult it regarding my own name.
 Well, actually, names.

 I already knew that my married name, Bracewell, had British origins.
 My husband can trace his family back to Lancashire in the 1800’s.
-We knew there was a hamlet there named Bracewell, although on our last visit to Britain our GPS refused to co-operate and we could not find the place.
+We knew there was a hamlet there named Bracewell, although on our first attempt to find it, our GPS refused to co-operate, and we didn’t get there until several years later.
 When I turned to my trusty Oxford Dictionary I learned that in the Domesday Book it was recorded as Braisuelle.
 The name is a combination of the Old Scandinavian personal name Breithr and the Old English word wella, and so it means ‘Spring or stream of a man called Breithr’.
 Old Scandinavian, eh?
 That may explain the redheads in the Bracewell clan.

 My maiden name, Leavens, has been spelled any number of ways in documents over the past 300 years, including Levens, Levins, and Levans.
 My sister, who has been studying the family genealogy, informs me that we can apply for membership to the Mayflower Society via four different ancestors.
 I was aware of a Levens Village in the Lake District of Britain, but I had never looked it up in my Oxford Dictionary.
 Upon doing so I discovered that in Domesday it appears as Lefuenes.
 I had run across this version of Levens before in an unrelated genealogy, and had thought it was Norman French, but no. It is a combination of the Old English personal name Lēofa and the word næss, which apparently means hill: ‘promontory of a man called Lēofa’.